-The Company has prepared a phasing-in plan to demonstrate that sufficient surplus is expected to emerge from the underlying portfolio to fund the unwind of the TMTP under best estimate and stressed conditions.
+The Company has prepared a phasing-in plan as part of the September 2019 recalculation to demonstrate that sufficient surplus is expected to emerge from the underlying portfolio to fund the unwind of the TMTP under best estimate and stressed conditions.

-We note that the Company applies the standard formula for the calculation of the Solvency Capital Requirement.
+The Company applies the standard formula for the calculation of the Solvency Capital Requirement.
 The Company is not using undertaking-specific parameters (USPs) to calculate its Solvency Capital Requirement.
 The Company does not use simplified calculations in any of its risk modules or sub-modules when calculating the Solvency Capital Requirement.